The Weekender: Delaware Beaches

 Find Old-Fashioned Family Fun on the Rehoboth Boardwalk

 Boardwalk or beach?
-Rehoboth’s quaint wooden benches boast 2 views; just pick a side for oceanfront vistas or people-watching.
+Rehoboth’s quaint wooden benches boast two views; just pick a side for oceanfront vistas or people-watching.
 As you stroll along the quaint, mile-long boardwalk, enjoy local delicacies (such as Thrasher’s french fries doused in Old Bay), Funland’s amusement rides and the requisite kitschy souvenir shops.

 Take home: Your canvas beach bag stuffed with boxes of saltwater taffy.